minkcv/vm/docs/getting_started.md

 - `-s #`, where # is a number, if you want to scale the display up.
 - `&> /dev/null` at the end to suppress print statements.

-Consider creating a shell script to do this similar to the `testvm.sh` that is included.
+Consider creating a shell script for your program that is similar to the `testvm.sh` that is included.